|Title:||Director of Athletic Communications|

 |College:||Millersville '06, M.Ed.
 '08|

 Franklin & Marshall Director of Athletics, Patricia S.W.
-Epps, announced the promotion of Mickey Blymier as the Diplomats new Director of Athletic Communications on August 15, 2011.
-Blymier will be responsible for all aspects of athletic communications for the Diplomats’ 27 intercollegiate athletic teams.
+Epps, announced the promotion of Mickey Blymier as the Diplomats’ Director of Athletic Communications on August 15, 2011.
+Blymier is responsible for all aspects of athletic communications for the Diplomats’ 27 intercollegiate athletic teams.

 In the spring of 2010, Blymier was part of a focus group that developed the new Diplomats identity and was responsible for the implementation of the new athletic marks.
 He was the force behind the partnership with Stretch Internet to provide free video and live stats for 20 of the department’s 27 sports.